Selling in the money covered calls can be an excellent income generating strategy for stock investors trying to live off investment income.

 Option 2.
 Sell a Call Option After Stock Rises

-Instead of selling another call option right after option expiration, Alex can watch the stock chart with the plan to sell a call option near the top of the current trading range to get a higher option premium.
-Of course, there is no way to know this with certainty but the stock chart can be useful information to evaluate the probability.
+Instead of selling another call option right after options expiration, Alex can watch the stock chart with the plan to sell a call option near the top of the current trading range to get a higher option premium.
+Of course, there is no way to know with certainty that the stock will rise, but the stock chart can be useful information to evaluate the probability.

 Option 3.
 Sell a Call Option with More Time Value